Learn how float values, distinctive designs, and CS2 wear ratings can affect the appearance and value of in-game weapons with this detailed guide.

 Higher wear ratings result in a more attractive finish.
 For instance, even minor imperfections on the USP-S Whiteout skin can diminish its overall desirability.

-This means slight variations in float values (e.g., 0.00 and 0.07) can significantly impact the market value of Factory New items.
+This means slight variations in float values (e.g., 0.00 and 0.07) can significantly impact the market value of Factory New skins, especially if they are expensive.
+Most collectors want to own the best CS2 skins in perfect condition.

 To demonstrate the impact on different types of skins, we can compare the appearance of those categorized as Battle Scarred to brand new ones that look pristine.
 This highlights the significant role that wear plays in their saleability.